adeschen/Bulk-RNA_PSCs_Functional_Enrichment/README.md

-# Functional Enrichment on PCSs Differential Expression from Mucciolo G. et al 2024
+# Functional Enrichment on PCSs Differential Expressed Genes from Mucciolo G. et al 2024

-This capsule contains the functional enrichment analysis conducted on the bulk RNA-seq PSCs from
+This capsule contains the functional enrichment analysis conducted on the differentially expressed genes obtained from the bulk RNA-seq PSCs as published in
 [Mucciolo et al. 2024](https://doi.org/10.1016/j.ccell.2023.12.002).
 The capsule also includes the code to generate an enrichment map with the selected terms of interest related to axon obtained during the